greek-learner-texts/vocabulary-data/raw/README.md

 * `major80-brill-mapping.txt` comes from [jtauber/major80](https://github.com/jtauber/major80) and represents mapping from Major80 lemma to Brill GE lemma done by James Tauber
 * `major80-morphgnt-mapping.txt` comes from [jtauber/major80](https://github.com/jtauber/major80) and represents mapping from Major80 lemma to MorphGNT lemma done by James Tauber
 * `major80-minus-gnt80.txt` comes from [jtauber/major80](https://github.com/jtauber/major80) and represents the items in the MorphGNT 80% that are not in Major80; done by James Tauber
+* `major80-logeion-rank-mapping.txt` comes from [jtauber/major80](https://github.com/jtauber/major80) and represents mapping from Major80 lemma to Logeion with rank; done by James Tauber, Logeion courtesy of Helma Dik